whiprandolph/bestseller/Part 3 - The Deepest Revolution/17 - The Deepest Revolution.md

 Troubles like corruption, greed and discrimination are merely _symptoms_ of a _root cultural disease_ where a few people rule, and the rest accept their own submissive obedience as legitimate.
 As every doctor knows, treating a symptom will never lead to deep healing because the underlying disease persists.

+Any political movement that ignores this root disease is only asking their rulers to please be nicer, or please follow the laws they impose on others.

 There is a cure to this one disease and all its symptoms: create new healthy nations where everybody agrees on their laws and takes personal responsibility to uphold them, taking the people's and Earth's needs into account.

 ### We Are the Promised Land